NISRA-led Research

 Nov 2022 Covid-19 mortality (Mar 2020 - Nov 2021) and equality Health and wellbeing

-Jul 2022 Ulster scots language - exploration of characteristics of those with ulster scots language knowledge Inequality and social inclusion
+Jul 2022 Ulster scots language - exploration of characteristics of those with Ulster scots language knowledge Inequality and social inclusion

 Dec 2021 Covid-19 mortality (Mar - Sep 2020) and equality Health and wellbeing